simonhq/HAConfigV2/packages/fans/readme.md

-# Pi-Hole
+# Fans

-### This package creates the sensors to see how the ad-blocking pi-hole is running on the network
+### This package allows sending IR messages through IFTTT and the Bond.io platform to control the fans

 <hr --- </hr>